tuva-health/medicare_cclf_connector/descriptions/cclf_field_descriptions.md

 {% enddocs %}

 {% docs cclf_clm_pbp_rdctn_amt %}
 PBP/AIPBP reduction amount.
 The amount by which the Medicare fee-for-service payment on the claim (Part A) or claim line (Part B) was reduced because the ACO is paid prospectively under Population-Based Payment.
+Although the file layout declares the field as signed, the value is always positive in CMS files (a reduction of $250 arrives as 250.00).
 Mapped to paid_reduced_by in the medical_claim model.
 {% enddocs %}

 {% docs cclf_clm_ngaco_cmg_wvr_sw %}